Yakabuff/discord-dl/README.md

 **Note:** While I recognize that there is no alternative to selfbots especially when it comes to archiving, it is unfortunately against Discord TOS.
 Use at your own discretion.

 **Master branch is experimental and unstable.
 Please use a stable release.
-The stable release is also highly experimental, unfortunately**
+The stable release is also highly experimental, unfortunately :^)**

 ## Installation